California Almond Sustainability Program

 What You Will Find

 - Nitrogen calculator.
 A research-based predictive model, this tool advises how much and when to apply fertilizer nitrogen to meet yield-based demand.
-All you have to do is enter yield estimates (starting with a pre-bloom and ideally returning to enter a post-bloom yield estimate that will further refine the N demand during the growing season), early-season tissues sampling results, and other factors necessary to account for nitrogen credits from other sources like groundwater and cover crops.
+All you have to do is enter yield estimates (starting with a prebloom and, ideally, returning to enter a postbloom yield estimate that will further refine the nitrogen (N) demand during the growing season), early-season tissue sampling results, and other factors necessary to account for N credits from other sources like groundwater and cover crops.
 With that, you’ll learn your crop’s nitrogen demand for the growing season as well as generate the Nitrogen Management Plan report required by the Irrigated Lands Regulatory Program (ILRP).

 Self-assessment modules.
-Assess while you learn with modules that cover the spectrum of almond growing practices.
+Learn while you assess with modules that cover the spectrum of almond-growing practices.

 - Irrigation Management